There is someone lies dead in the bushes,

 I'm Joe, and I will be your guide today.'

-and every time the two of them were walking
+and death, and when the two of them were walking

 the yard, they wondered who'd be first to leave.